 Inspired by Wangari Maathai, 9-year-old Felix Finkbeiner founded “Plant for the Planet” and has planted more than 500,000 trees in Germany which he says will help sequester carbon and reduce greenhouse gas emissions.
 Watch Felix’s video, part of the Young Voices on Climate Change series, to learn about his efforts to plant trees for a healthier world.

-Every Kid in a Park – Free Passes for 4th Graders
+Every Kid Outdoors – Free Passes for 4th Graders

 Do you teach 4th grade students?
-Every Kid in a Park is a White House youth initiative to make sure that all 4th grade students and their families get a chance to experience the national parks in their communities.
-Teachers can visit www.everykidinapark.gov to download passes for your class, and find lesson plans and activity sheets.
-The Every Kid in a Park website is full of additional resources to help you plan the perfect trip for your students.
+Every Kid Outdoors was created so fourth graders and their families could get a chance to experience our federal parks, lands, and waters and discover our wildlife, resources, and history for free.
+Educators can visit https://everykidoutdoors.gov/educators.htm to get passes, download activities, or plan a life-changing field trip for your fourth-grade students.
+The Every Kid Outdoors website is full of additional resources to help you plan the perfect trip for your students.
 Plus, check out Project Learning Tree’s suggestions for family activities.